Australopithecus sediba

 Australopithecus sediba is an extinct species of australopithecine recovered from Malapa Cave, Cradle of Humankind, South Africa.
 It is known from a partial juvenile skeleton, the holotype MH1, and a partial adult female skeleton, the paratype MH2.
 They date to about 1.98 million years ago in the Early Pleistocene, and coexisted with Paranthropus robustus and Homo ergaster / Homo erectus.
-Malapa is interpreted as having been a natural death trap, the base of a long vertical shaft which creatures could accidentally fall into.
+Malapa Cave may have been a natural death trap, the base of a long vertical shaft which creatures could accidentally fall into.
 A. sediba was initially described as being a potential human ancestor, and perhaps the progenitor of Homo, but this is contested and it could also represent a late-surviving population or sister species of A. africanus which had earlier inhabited the area.

-MH1 has a brain volume of about 420–440 cc, similar to other australopithecines.
+MH1 has a brain volume of about 350–440 cc, similar to other australopithecines.
 The face of MH1 is strikingly similar to Homo instead of other australopithecines, with a less pronounced brow ridge, cheek bones, and prognathism (the amount the face juts out), and there is evidence of a slight chin.
 However, such characteristics could be due to juvenility and lost with maturity.
 The teeth are quite small for an australopithecine.
 MH1 is estimated at 130 cm tall, which would equate to an adult height of 150–156 cm.
 MH1 and MH2 were estimated to have been about the same weight at 30–36 kg.
 Like other australopithecines, A. sediba is thought to have had a narrow and apelike upper chest, but a broad and humanlike lower chest.
 Like other australopithecines, the arm anatomy seems to suggest a degree of climbing and arboreal behaviour.
 The pelvis indicates A. sediba was capable of a humanlike stride, but the foot points to a peculiar gait not demonstrated in any other hominin involving hyperpronation of the ankle, and resultantly rotating the leg inwards while pushing off.
 This suite of adaptations may represent a compromise between habitual bipedalism and arboreality.

 A. sediba seems to have eaten only C3 forest plants such as some grasses and sedges, fruits, leaves, and bark.
 This strongly contrasts from other early hominins which ate a mix of C3 and abundant C4 savanna plants, but is similar to modern savanna chimpanzees.
-No other hominin bears evidence of eating bark.
+No other hominin bears evidence of eating bark as part of regular diet.
 Such a generalist diet may have allowed it to occupy a smaller home range than savanna chimps.
 The Malapa area may have been cooler and more humid than today, featuring closed forests surrounded by more open grasslands.